EMEASO23/latin102/translation1.md

 Translation

-When Hercules came into the hospitality of King Dexamena, Hercules took the virginity of his daughter Dianara and wanted to marry her.
+When Hercules came into the hospitality of King Dexamenus, he took the virginity of his daughter Dianara, he wanted to marry her.
-When Hercules went away, The Centaur, Eurytion, asked for Dianara as his wife.
+When Hercules went away, the Centaur, Eurytion, asked for Dianara as his wife.
 Because her father feared the centaur, he promised that he would give Dianara in marriage.
 On the fixed day, the centaur came with his brothers to the marriage.
 Hercules intervened and killed the centaur, he abducted Dianara.